apache/openwhisk-deploy-kube/README.md

 ## Enhancements

-* Allow users to provide custom certs for Nginx
 * Enable the configuration job to run any number of times.
 This way it updates an already running OpenWhisk deployment on all subsequent runs
 * Use a public Edge Docker image once this [issue](https://github.com/apache/incubator-openwhisk/issues/2152)